odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 Corrects Referenced Document Amount
 ***********************************

 When a correction on the amounts is required, use the button Add Credit note and select Partial Refund.
 In this case the SII reference Code is automatically set to: Corrige el monto del Documento de Referencia.

 .. image:: media/Chile30.png
    :align: center
+   :alt: Credit note for partial refund to correct amounts, using the SII reference code 3.

 Debit Notes
 -----------

 As part of the Chilean localization, besides creating credit notes from an existing document you can also create debit Notes.
 For this just use the button “Add Debit Note”.
 The two main use cases for debit notes are detailed below.